SatadalAI/SATA_UtilityNode/README.md

 - **Prompt Machine:** Easy prompt selection from a CSV for positive/negative prompt workflows.
 - **Touchpad Pan & Zoom:** Seamless navigation for large images in the ComfyUI preview panel.
 - **Resolution Machine:** Quick selection of model-specific image resolutions for popular models.
+- **Save Image w/Metadata:** saving images with meta data and with different file formats.

 ---